 Drone Operator Services

-Licensed aerial cinematography throughout Spain, fully compliant with AESA (Agencia Estatal de Seguridad Aérea) regulations.
+Licensed aerial cinematography across Spain, fully compliant with AESA (Agencia Estatal de Seguridad Aérea) rules.

-Drone filming in Spain is regulated by AESA (Agencia Estatal de Seguridad Aérea), which sets a maximum altitude of 120m and enforces no-fly zones around airports (8km radius), urban areas without specific approval, crowds and gatherings.
-Required for all drones; EU drone license required; registration via AESA portal.
-Commercial filming permits typically require 2-4 weeks for special permits, making early planning essential for any production requiring aerial cinematography.
+Here is how this works in practice.
+Drone filming in Spain is regulated by AESA (Agencia Estatal de Seguridad Aérea).
+This sets a maximum altitude of 120m and enforces no-fly zones around airports (8km radius), urban areas without specific approval, crowds and gatherings.
+Needed for all drones.
+EU drone license needed.
+Sign-ups via AESA portal.
+Commercial filming permits mostly need 2-4 weeks for special permits, making early planning key for any production needing aerial cinematography.

-Our NeedAFixer network connects you with certified drone operators across Spain who hold all required AESA (Agencia Estatal de Seguridad Aérea) credentials and carry appropriate insurance.
-From sweeping establishing shots over Madrid to dynamic tracking moves across Barcelona, our operators combine expert piloting with cinematic sensibility—while ensuring full regulatory compliance at every location.
+Here is the short of it.
+Our NeedAFixer network connects you with certified drone operators across Spain who hold all needed AESA (Agencia Estatal de Seguridad Aérea) credentials and carry appropriate insurance.
+From sweeping setting up shots over Madrid to dynamic tracking moves across Barcelona, our operators combine pro piloting with cinematic sensibility—while making sure full regulatory compliance at each location.

 ACT 01